Should I Become a Pediatric Physician Assistant?

 Step 4: Take the Physician Assistant National Certifying Exam (PANCE) and Apply for Licensure

 In order to become licensed in any state, graduates of a PA program must sit for the PANCE.
-The PANCE consists of five sections of 60 multiple-choice questions and is taken at computer-based testing centers across the country.
-The National Commission on Certification of Physician Assistants administers the exam.
-As of September 2012, the test costs $475 to take.
+The National Commission on Certification of Physician Assistants administers the exam and it can be taken at computer-based testing centers across the country.
 After passing the exam, an individual is eligible to submit an application for licensure in the state in which they wish to practice.
 Once the application is approved, professionals may use the title Physician Assistant - Certified.

 Step 5: Join a Professional Organization